I’m sure you realise it already: we need to talk about diversity.

 2. Think about who will be in the (virtual) room and speak to them

-Are members of your workforce working parents fearful of the world their children are growing up in?
+Are members of your workforce parents fearful of the world their children are growing up in?
 Do line managers need help in approaching their teams for smaller group or 1-2-1 discussions?
 Perhaps there is someone on your own HR team who may be suffering psychologically?
 Knowing your audience ensures your conversation acknowledges, validates and shows support for what’s most important to your employees.

 3. Make the time